-Non-custodial wallets are, on the other hand, exactly what first comes to mind when you think about blockchain: in the decentralised system, you are the only one who can access your crypto funds.
+Non-custodial wallets are, on the other hand, exactly what first comes to mind when you think about blockchain: in the decentralized system, you are the only one who can access your crypto funds.
 Upon getting yourself a non-custodial wallet, you’re provided with encrypted keys that are stored on your device.
 Normally, this is considered to be the safest way to store your cryptocurrency.
 In this article we’ll be talking about non-custodial crypto wallets’ advantages and disadvantages for regular cryptocurrency users and business owners, and about the best ways to use them.

 Non-custodial wallets can, in turn, be divided into two smaller groups: software wallets and hardware wallets.
 The former are, as the name suggests, different software that can run on devices you already own: they can be websites, PC programs, smartphone apps.
 Out of all crypto wallets, they are the most accessible and the easiest to use.
 You are going to need an internet connection for them to work.
 Hardware wallets, on the other hand, are the devices themselves, such as USB flash drives, on which you can store your funds offline.

 Like we mentioned above, the best thing about working with custody-free services is the lack of risk that your data can get compromised or your money get stolen.
 You are the only person to have 100% control over your (or your company’s) funds.
 There are, however, many other, less obvious pros of going custody-free.
 You don’t have to pay high fees to the custodian, which already sounds nice enough.
 If you have your own business, you can swap coins and carry out transactions and crypto payments easier, without having to worry that your custodian won’t approve the transaction or will freeze your funds altogether for whatever reason.